garethjmsaunders/sec-digital-calendar/README.md

 ### Format of description field

-All information in the description field MUST be in sentence case (i.e. NOT UPPERCASE) as Outlook 2007+ changes uppercase to a blue-formatted heading.
+Note that Outlook 2007+ changes uppercase to a blue-formatted heading.

+#### Weekdays

 ```
 [DAY]
 Seraphim of Sarov, 1833 [6] White
-02 January
 Thursday after the First Sunday after Christmas
+2 January
 ```

 or